island-is/island.is/libs/island-ui/theme/README.md

 nx test island-ui-theme
 ```

-This command runs the tests using [Jest](https://jestjs.io), a popular JavaScript testing framework.
+This command runs the tests using [Jest](https://jestjs.io), a popular JavaScript testing framework, ensuring that all components of your theme function as expected.
 ```